gnithin/Notes/Notes/Regex/RegexNotes.md

 Out[X]: ['Coming back to Life', 'Spit out the bone']
 ```

-If you want both the results then -
+If you want both the results then you need to use the `group` method of the `match` object.

 ```python
 In [X]: [m.group(0, 1) for m in re.finditer(r'out.*?"(.*?)"', ip_str)]